BigBitBusInc/kubernetes-automation-toolkit/documentation/putty-setup.md

-## Setup Vagrant on Windows

-1. Setup `VirtualBox`.
-Vagrant requires VirtualBox to create Virtual Machine.
-Navigate to https://www.virtualbox.org/wiki/Downloads to Download Virtual Box.

-2. Setup `Vagrant`.
-Navigate to https://www.vagrantup.com/downloads to download latest version of Vagrant.

-3. Setup `Putty`.
-Navigate to https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html to download latest version of putty.

-## Connect to Cloud VM from your Local Windows Machine using Port Forwarding Technique.
+### Connect to Cloud VM from your Local Windows Machine using Port Forwarding Technique.

 Requirements:
 - Putty